superfaceai/testing/README.md

 <img src="https://github.com/superfaceai/testing-lib/blob/main/docs/LogoGreen.png" alt="superface logo" width="150" height="150">

-This library enables easy testing of Superface capabilities with `SuperfaceTest` class.
+This library enables easy testing of local Superface capabilities with `SuperfaceTest` class.
+It uses these capabilities either with live HTTP traffic or with recorded traffic (More about recording HTTP traffic in section [recording](#recording)).

 ## Table of Contents